 Treasure Troves and second-hand shopping

-Council operates two second-hand shops, which sell items donated by Brisbane residents via our resource recovery centres.
+Brisbane City Council operates two second-hand shops, which sell items donated by Brisbane residents via our resource recovery centres.
 Council's Treasure Troves (formerly known as Brisbane tip shops) are conveniently open every weekend from 8am-4pm each day (excluding Easter Sunday, as well as Christmas Day and New Year's Day when these days fall on a weekend) and are located at:

 - 46 Colebard Street West, Acacia Ridge